uxmsdevs/tts/README.md

 - Second, you need to add `Google TTS` Component to a page which you need to show audio element or URI of the saved audio.
 General logic is:

-	{{ TTS.speak ('LANG_CODE', 'SENTENCE' }}
+	{% component 'TTS' lang='LANG_CODE' sentence='SENTENCE' %}

 If you preferred using as audio element in settings, For example:

-	{{ TTS.speak ('en', 'One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
+	{% component 'TTS' lang='en' sentence='One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
 "What has happened!?" he asked himself.
 "I... don\'t know." said Samsa, "Maybe this is a bad dream."
-He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.')|raw }}
+He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.' %}

 this returns something like: